smok-serwis/smok-client/docs/glossary.rst

       you to provide only :term:`native` pathpoints.

     Statistic
       A base class for predicate.
+Generally the logic, that given some configuration watches over an aspect of the system, and reports events when something goes wrong (or just if a condition is reached).

+    Predicate
+      An instance of a statistic, identified by it's predicate ID.